Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 pm.
 The ceremony was already twenty minutes late.
 Where in the you-know-what

-Instead I grabbed my best men, Mike and Tom, and asked them to help me come
+I guess I had better go find them.
+I grabbed Mike and Tom, my best men, and asked them to

 had even been in the wedding area.

-the eighth floor calling out "Mom!
+the eighth floor hollering at the top of my voice "Mom!
 Lynn!
-Where are you?" to a
+Where are you?"

-entire circuit without results.
-That was a waste of time.
+entire circuit on Deck 8 without results.
+All that yelling for naught.
 Now Mike and Tom suggested I go to the

 Purser's

-desk on Floor 5 and have the women paged.
+desk on Deck 5 and have the women paged.
 Good idea!

 So we raced down three floors to ask for help.
-I secretly looked around in
+This had such an unreal feel

 case there was a camera filming "The Joke's On You" for some Reality TV

 show.
 Nope.
+This was not an episode of Punk'd.
 This fiasco was on the level.

 The woman at the desk